FAQs for Just Roughin' It

 We do charge additional fees for the following...

 - Different locations for pick ups and drop offs (when transportation is included).
-If you are requesting to be dropped of at the end of your trip at a different location than where you were picked up, there is a $100 fee.
-This includes being left at the location at the end of the trip.
+If you are requesting to be dropped of at the end of your trip at a different location than where you were picked up, there is a $50-$100/person fee.
 We charge this fee because of the extra luggage handling, paperwork and logistics involved.

 - Single supplement.
 All our trips are based on double occupancy.
 However, we do not force double occupancy for guests of different genders that are not together on the trip.
 You may also automatically get a single tent since many of our trips have an "odd man out."
 However, if neither of these apply to you and you request a single tent, the fee is $50.